ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 * Test **assertions** can be used to verify the set of program behaviour expectations
 * Data providers can be used to feed in the test data sets
 * Service calls can be tested using service skeletons in the test phase of the project until the system is connected to real service
-* Function mocks can be used to mimic third party function calls to enable testing a project package in isolation
+* Function mocks can be used to mimic third party function calls to enable testing a project module in isolation

 ## Writing and Running Tests

-To write tests, you need to import the `test` package in all Ballerina test source files.
+To write tests, you need to import the `test` module in all Ballerina test source files.

 ```
 import ballerina/test;
 ```

-For structured projects, it is recommended to use a structured test model that is aligned with standard package semantics.
-Structured test model consists of a seperate `tests` directory in a Ballerina package, which allows you to isolate the source from the tests.
+For structured projects, it is recommended to use a structured test model that is aligned with standard module semantics.
+Structured test model consists of a seperate `tests` directory in a Ballerina module, which allows you to isolate the source from the tests.

-In a standard Ballerina project, a package is mapped to a test suite.
-Unit and integration tests bound to a package need to be placed in a subfolder called `tests/` within the package.
-All tests within a package’s `tests/` subfolder are considered to be part of the same test suite.
+In a standard Ballerina project, a module is mapped to a test suite.
+Unit and integration tests bound to a module need to be placed in a subfolder called `tests/` within the module.
+All tests within a module’s `tests/` subfolder are considered to be part of the same test suite.

-Integration tests that are used to test the sources of combination of packages of a project needs to be placed at the project root level folder called `tests/`.
+Integration tests that are used to test the sources of combination of modules of a project needs to be placed at the project root level folder called `tests/`.

 ### Project Structure
 ```